 © Helvetas/Franca Roiatti

 Private Sector Development

-Rohingya population and families from the villages hosting the refugee camps in Cox’s Bazar are affected by high level of poverty and exposed to the risk of cyclones, floods, and other natural hazards.
-The SHINE project supports them by strengthening their capacity to respond to natural disasters, their economic resilience and social cohesion
+The Rohingya population and families from the villages hosting the refugee camps in Cox’s Bazar are affected by high levels of poverty and exposed to the risk of cyclones, floods, and other natural hazards.
+The SHINE project supports them by strengthening their capacity to respond to natural disasters, their economic resilience and social cohesion.

-Helvetas works with Rohingya refugees and host communities to strengthen their resilience to natural disasters, improve their economic opportunities and foster social cohesion.
-Resilience starts with ensuring people can safely reach schools, markets and health centers, that’s why communities in villages and camps participate in short-term cash-for-work activities by cleaning drainage ditches, repairing roads, pathways, and stairs damaged by rain, or planting bamboo trees to control soil erosion.
-People together with local authorities decide which interventions are more urgent and who among the most disadvantaged in the community will be employed to complete the works.
+Helvetas works with Rohingya refugees and host communities to strengthen their resilience to natural disasters, improve their economic opportunities, and to foster social cohesion.
+Resilience starts with ensuring people can safely reach schools, markets and health centers.
+That’s why communities in villages and camps participate in short-term cash-for-work activities by cleaning drainage ditches, repairing roads, pathways and stairs damaged by rain, or planting bamboo trees to control soil erosion.
+Residents, together with local authorities, decide which interventions are more urgent and who among the most disadvantaged in the community will be employed to complete the works.

 In host communities, we work in particular with schools to promote a culture of safety.
-School Disaster Management Committee, students and teachers develop plans to better respond to natural disasters and emergencies, but they also collaborate to make schools a safer place for everybody, for example by organizing activities to raise awareness on child marriage.
-Boys and girls in refugee camps work on the same issues through interactive popular theatre (IPT) and other activities
+School Disaster Management Committees comprised of students and teachers develop plans to better respond to natural disasters and emergencies, and they also collaborate to make schools a safer place for everybody, for example by organizing activities to raise awareness on child marriage.
+Boys and girls in refugee camps work on the same issues through interactive popular theatre and other activities.

+© Helvetas/Franca Roiatti